KNSO

 KNSO (channel 51) is a television station licensed to Clovis, California, United States, broadcasting the Spanish-language Telemundo network to the Fresno area.
-Owned and operated by NBCUniversal's Telemundo Station Group, KNSO maintains a transmitter on Bald Mountain, south of Meadow Lakes in Fresno County.
+Owned and operated by NBCUniversal's Telemundo Station Group, the station maintains studios on North Grove Industrial Drive on the east side of Fresno, south near the Fresno Yosemite International Airport, and its transmitter is located on Bald Mountain, south of Meadow Lakes in Fresno County.

 History

 Early years

 The UHF channel 43 allocation in the Fresno market was originally licensed to KICU-TV.
 Operating as an independent station, the station signed on the air on December 23, 1961, five days after Fresno's first independent station, KAIL (channel 53, now a TCT O&O on channel 7) took to the air.
 KICU carried a mix of movies and other independent fare.
 Toward the end of its run, KICU also picked up some NBC programs that were not cleared to air by that network's Fresno affiliate, KMJ-TV (channel 24, now KSEE-TV).
 The station ceased operations in 1968; the KICU-TV call letters are now used by a MyNetworkTV station in San Jose.